10maurycy10/10maurycy10.github.io/content/projects/testing_groundplanes/index.md

 # Capacitive coupling

-To measure capacitive coupling, I connected a function generator set to 5v, 50 MHz sine to one end of one trace, and a scope to the other end of the other trace.
+To measure capacitive coupling, I connected a function generator set to a 5v 50 MHz sine to one end of one trace, and a scope to the other end of the other trace.
-For tests with a ground plane, I removed the stock ground lead of the scope probe, and added a short (<2cm) length of wire from the probe's ground ring to the ground pane.
+For tests with a ground plane, I removed the stock ground lead of the scope probe, and used a short (<2cm) length of wire from the probe's ground ring to the ground pane.
 For the tests without one, I just clipped the scope's ground clip to the function generator's ground lead.

 ![Capacitive coupling test setup](c.png)